fossabot/trader.python/README.md

 --------------------------------
 ##NOT implemented
 --------------------------------
-- [ ] Tab completion of commands.

-(tab completion was phased out in favor of command history (on windows))

 - [ ] Abort commands with SIGINT (ctrl-c on - [x] nix) without exiting, f Mt.
 Gox is being slow (soon)